-What can you buy with HSA funds?
+What can you buy with HSA (and FSA) funds?

 Most of us don’t want to shell out hard-earned cash to pay for things that keep us healthy enough to earn that cash.
 So if you’re a fan of saving money—and who isn’t?!—you probably jump at any opportunity to save on medical expenses.